Quick Answer

 • Free tier: Yes

 Bitwarden offers 5 pricing tiers: Free, Premium, Families, Teams, Enterprise.
-Standard paid plans include Free at $0/free.
 The Premium plan is individual users wanting advanced security features, totp authenticator, and vault health reporting.

 Compared to other password management software, Bitwarden is positioned at the budget-friendly price point.